ZerBea/hcxdumptool/README.md

 * Broadcom (neither monitor mode nor frame injection)
 * Intel PRO/Wireless (several driver issues and NETLINK dependency)
-* Realtek (driver chaos - some drivers working, some not, monitor mode and frame injection mostly only on third party drivers, often no ioctl() system call support, NETLINK dependency)
+* Realtek (some drivers working, some not, monitor mode and frame injection mostly only on third party drivers, often no ioctl() system call support, NETLINK dependency)
 * Atheros (some driver problems on older kernels)

 more information about possible issues on https://bugzilla.kernel.org